Elopement and Autism

 Some great tools to use as a means to teach target behavior to students with Autism are social stories and using behavior tools like token economies.
 With a social story we are outlining the appropriate way a student can access the things they want and the places they want to go.
 By repeatedly reviewing the procedures to do those two things, we can equip a student with the appropriate behavior as opposed to the running or wandering we are trying to eliminate.

 Using token economies, break cards or first-then charts also make a huge difference.
 If a student clearly understands the expectation in the classroom and that they are working towards the things they want, you can start to eliminate running and wandering.
 A student will start to learn this way new and effective way to get what they want.
+Are you looking for more information on replacement behavior?
+Read more here: Autism Behavior Management.

 3. Giving Voice